Classification of abelian actions with globally hypoelliptic orbitwise laplacian I: The Greenfield-Wallach conjecture on nilmanifolds: Rigidity of globally hypoelliptic actions

-The lemma follows by redefining $Z$ as $\Tilde{Z} = Z + v_{1}\cdot X_{1} + ... + v_{k}\cdot X_{k}$. \end{proof} Denote the Lie algebra from Lemma \ref{L:ExistenceOfHomogeneous} by $\mathfrak{g}$, with associated simply connected Lie group $G$. \begin{lemma} The manifold $M$ can be written as $M = \Gamma\setminus G$ where $\Gamma\leq G$ is a uniform lattice and $\alpha$ acts $M$ by translations.
+The lemma follows by redefining $Z$ as $\Tilde{Z} = Z - v_{1}\cdot X_{1} - ... - v_{k}\cdot X_{k}$. \end{proof} Denote the Lie algebra from Lemma \ref{L:ExistenceOfHomogeneous} by $\mathfrak{g}$, with associated simply connected Lie group $G$. \begin{lemma} The manifold $M$ can be written as $M = \Gamma\setminus G$ where $\Gamma\leq G$ is a uniform lattice and $\alpha$ acts $M$ by translations.
 Moreover, $G$ is a solvable group, and $\mathbb{R}^{k}$ embed in $G$ as a codimension $1$ abelian, normal subgroup $A$ such that $\alpha$ acts by translations of $A$. \end{lemma} \begin{proof} The first part of the lemma is immediate since $\mathfrak{g}\to\Gamma(TM)$ defines a locally free action of $G$ on $M$, and the dimension of $G$ coincides with the dimension of $M$.
 Since this action of $G$ is locally free, the stabilizer of a point is a lattice, $\Gamma$, and since $M$ is compact $\Gamma$ is uniform.
 Let $\mathfrak{a}\subset\mathfrak{g}$ be the codimension $1$ abelian subalgebra generated by $X_{1},...,X_{k}$.
 By (the proof of) the previous lemma $[Z,\mathfrak{a}]\subset\mathfrak{a}$, so $\mathfrak{a}$ is an ideal in $\mathfrak{g}$.
 Since $\mathfrak{a}$ is a codimension $1$ abelian ideal, it follows that $\mathfrak{g}$ is solvable so $G$ is solvable.
-The last part of the lemma is clear if we let $A$ be the subgroup corresponding to $\mathfrak{a}\subset\mathfrak{g}$. \end{proof} Recall that the \textbf{nilradical} of a group $G$ is the maximal normal nilpotent subgroup of $G$.
+The last part of the lemma is clear if we let $A$ be the subgroup corresponding to $\mathfrak{a}\subset\mathfrak{g}$. \end{proof} Recall that the \textit{nilradical} of a group $G$ is the maximal normal nilpotent subgroup of $G$.
 We will use the following result by Mostow \cite[Section 5]{Mostow1954}. \begin{theorem}[Mostow] Let $\Gamma$ be a lattice in a connected solvable Lie group $G$ with nilradical $N$.
 Then $\Gamma\cap N$ is a lattice in $N$. \end{theorem} We can now finish the proof of Theorem \ref{MainThm:ThmB} $(iii)$. \begin{proof}[Proof of Theorem \ref{MainThm:ThmB} $(iii)$] Let $G$ be the group from Lemma \ref{L:StructureOfManifold}.
 If $G$ is not nilpotent, then $A$ would correspond to the nilradical (since it has codimension one, and is abelian so in particular nilpotent).
 This would then imply (Theorem \ref{Thm:MostowPropertyOfLattice}) that $\Gamma\cap A$ is a lattice in $A$, so the $A-$orbits would be compact.
-This is a contradiction since the translation action by $A$ (which coincides with the action $\alpha$) is minimal.
+This is a contradiction since the translation action by $A$ (which coincides with the action $\alpha$) is minimal (Remark \ref{Rmk:MinimalityRemark}).
 It follows that $G$ is nilpotent.
-That $G$ is the product of a Model Filiform (Example \ref{Ex:ModelFiliform}) and a Euclidean space follows since $G$ has a codimension $1$ abelian ideal.
-Indeed, if $Z\in\mathfrak{g}\setminus\mathfrak{a}$ and $A = {\rm ad}_{Z}:\mathfrak{a}\to\mathfrak{a}$ then $\mathfrak{g}$ takes the form $\mathfrak{f}^{g}\times\mathbb{R}^{n}$, $g\geq 0$ and $n\geq 0$, after choosing a basis of $\mathfrak{a}$ that put $A$ in Jordan normal form. \end{proof}
+The theorem follows by Lemma \ref{L:RationalityOfQuasiAbelianGroups} since $G$ admits a codimension $1$ abelian normal subgroup that is not rational. \end{proof}